West Suburban Medical Center

-Admission and use of the Alternative Birth Center rooms has some basic requirements:
+Admission and use of the Alternative Birth Center rooms has some basic requirements.
+We will also review these requirements at your prenatal visits.

 Adequate prenatal care